nansencenter/NERSC-HYCOM-CICE/bin/Nesting_noresm/Nesting_generation.md

 # Receipt of how to generate nesting conditions from an ESM:

 ## Set up the directory representing the outer model.
-- Create a directory called ESMa1.00 and inside:
+- Create a directory called ESMa1.00 in your top work directory (e.g. in Fram/Betzy --> /cluster/work/users/$USER/ESMa1.00) and inside:
 - Make a link to bin in you HYCOM-code
 - Make a directory called expt_01.0
 - Make a directory called topo